bew/lemonade/README.md

 ### Notes about possibilities

-A lemonade is a group of 1 or more lemon (a lemonbar instance).

 A lemonade config can dynamically create lemons, position them, and change them based on events coming from other lemons (in the same lemonade).

 Example lemonade: